Codeine: Side effects

 Common adverse effects associated with the use of codeine include drowsiness and constipation.
 Less common are itching, nausea, vomiting, dry mouth, miosis, orthostatic hypotension, urinary retention, euphoria, and dysphoria.
 Rare adverse effects include anaphylaxis, seizure, acute pancreatitis, and respiratory depression.
 As with all opiates, long-term effects can vary, but can include diminished libido, apathy, and memory loss.
-Some people may have allergic reactions to codeine, such as the swelling of skin and rashes.
+Some people may have allergic reactions to codeine, such as the swelling of the skin and rashes.

-Tolerance to many of the effects of codeine, including its therapeutic effects, develops with prolonged use.
-This occurs at different rates for different effects, with tolerance to the constipation-inducing effects developing particularly slowly for instance.

 As with other opioids, a potentially serious adverse drug reaction is respiratory depression.
 This depression is dose-related and is a mechanism for the potentially fatal consequences of overdose.
 As codeine is metabolized to morphine, morphine can be passed through breast milk in potentially lethal amounts, fatally depressing the respiration of a breastfed baby.

 In August 2012, the United States Food and Drug Administration issued a warning about deaths in pediatric patients less than 6 years old after ingesting "normal" doses of paracetamol with codeine after tonsillectomy; this warning was upgraded to a black box warning in February 2013.

 Some patients are very effective converters of codeine to its active form, morphine, resulting in lethal blood levels.
 The FDA is presently recommending very cautious use of codeine in young tonsillectomy patients; the drug should be used in the lowest amount that can control the pain, "as needed" and not "around the clock", and immediate medical attention is needed if the user responds negatively.

 Withdrawal and dependence

 As with other opiates, chronic use of codeine can cause physical dependence which can lead to severe withdrawal symptoms if a person suddenly stops the medication.
 Withdrawal symptoms include drug craving, runny nose, yawning, sweating, insomnia, weakness, stomach cramps, nausea, vomiting, diarrhea, muscle spasms, chills, irritability, and pain.
-These side-effects also occur in acetaminophen/aspirin combinations, though to a lesser extent.
+These side effects also occur in acetaminophen/aspirin combinations, though to a lesser extent.
 To minimize withdrawal symptoms, long-term users should gradually reduce their codeine medication under the supervision of a healthcare professional.

 Also, no evidence indicates that CYP2D6 inhibition is useful in treating codeine dependence, though the metabolism of codeine to morphine (and hence further metabolism to glucuronide morphine conjugates) does have an effect on the abuse potential of codeine.
 However, CYP2D6 has been implicated in the toxicity and death of neonates when codeine is administered to lactating mothers, particularly those with increased enzyme activity ("ultra-rapid" metabolizers).

 In 2019 Ireland was said to be on the verge of a codeine addiction epidemic, according to a paper in the Irish Medical Journal.
-Under Irish law, codeine can be bought over-the-counter under supervision of a pharmacist, but there is no mechanism to detect patients travelling to different pharmacies to purchase codeine.
+Under Irish law, codeine can be bought over the counter under the supervision of a pharmacist, but there is no mechanism to detect patients travelling to different pharmacies to purchase codeine.